sonatype-nexus-community/iq-success-metrics2/README.md

-iq-host-url - your Nexus IQ Url, but with no backslash at the end iq-username - your Nexus IQ user name that has access to data set you'd like to report on iq-password - your Nexus IQ password period - weekly.json or monthly.json
+iq-host-url - your Nexus IQ Url, but with no backslash at the end iq-username - your Nexus IQ user name that has access to data set you'd like to report on iq-password - your Nexus IQ password period-file - weekly.json or monthly.json

 Example:  create-datafiles.bat http://localhost:8070 admin admin123 monthly.json